 When can an election programme be broadcast?

-It is an offence to broadcast an election programme for a party or candidate except during the election period.
-For the 2020 General Election that period runs from 16 August until midnight on 18 September 2020.
+It is an offence to broadcast on television or radio an election programme for a party or candidate except during the election period.
+For the 2023 General Election that period runs from 10 September August until midnight on 13 October 2023.
 There are also restrictions around the times at which and the days on which an election programme can be broadcast.